e14n/webfinger/README.md

   the .well-known/webfinger endpoint.
 When this is set, it won't use host-meta and LRDD endpoints as a fallback.

+### lrdd(address, callback)

+Explicitly use Host Metadata + LRDD lookup per RFC 6415 and avoid the /.well-known/webfinger endpoint.
+Use this if you know a host only supports LRDD.

+### lrdd(address, options, callback)

+As above, but with fine control of options.
+Options include:

+* `httpsOnly`: boolean flag, default `false` for whether to only use HTTPS for communicating with the server.
+When this is set, it won't use Webfinger, host-meta or LRDD endpoints that aren't HTTPS, and won't follow redirect requests to HTTP endpoints.

 ### hostmeta(address, callback)

 Gets link data for the host at `address` and returns it to function `callback`.